 Study Abroad/Academic leave:

 The scholarship cannot be used for study abroad or other academic leave except for special foreign exchanges where Mount Holyoke College tuition is charged.
 Study abroad and academic leave semesters count toward the 128 credit limit even when the scholarship is not available for those periods.

 Although the scholarship is not transferable, scholarship recipients can apply for need-based aid for study abroad through the Laurel Fellowship program.
 Please note that need-based funding is available only if the cost of attendance of the study abroad program exceeds the calculated family contribution as determined by Student Financial Services.
 Need-based student loans are packaged before determining any need-based grant aid eligibility.

-Outside Scholarship or Employee benefits that are earmarked for tuition will replace the Frances Perkins (FP) Tuition Scholarship dollar for dollar.
+Outside Scholarships, Veterans benefits, or Employee benefits that are earmarked for tuition will replace the Frances Perkins (FP) Tuition Scholarship dollar for dollar.
 If the outside funding can be applied toward room and board or other direct costs, the FP Tuition Scholarship will not be reduced.
 However in no circumstances can the total aid, including the FP Scholarship, exceed the budget (cost of attendance).
 If the outside aid does exceed the cost of attendance the FP Tuition Scholarship will be reduced accordingly.